beling/book-pl/src/ch03-05-control-flow.md

 #### Looping Through a Collection with `for`

 You could use the `while` construct to loop over the elements of a collection, such as an array.
-For example, let’s look at Listing 3-4.
+For example, let’s look at listing 3-4.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 fn main() {